diku-dk/futhark/docs/man/futhark-bench.rst

 Programs are compiled using the specified compiler (``futhark-c`` by default), then run a number of times for each data set, and the average runtime printed on standard output.
 A program will be ignored if it contains no data sets - it will not even be compiled.
+Only data sets that use the default entry point (``main``) are considered.

 If compilation or running fails, an error message will be printed and benchmarking will continue, but a non-zero exit code will be returned